misa8922/Sentiment-Analysis-on-Social-Media/README.md

-Sentiment Analysis on Social Media using Passive Aggressive Classifier and then optimising it.
+Sentiment Analysis on Social Media using Passive Aggressive Classifier.